Kdyby/Autowired/docs/en/index.md

 Autowired component factories
 -----------------------------

-There is often needed to inject a component factory object to the presenter and then use it in lazy component factory method that connects the created component to the component tree.
+There is often need to inject a component factory object to the presenter and then use it in lazy component factory method that connects the created component to the component tree.

 What if the component factory object from DI Container could be passed directly to the component factory method, without all that boilerplate code?